CMSgov/bcda-app/ssas/README.md

 # Build

-Build the code and containers with `make docker-bootstrap`.
+Build all the code and containers with `make docker-bootstrap`.
 Alternatively, `docker-compose up ssas` will build and run the SSAS by itself.
+Note that SSAS needs the db container to be running as well.

+## Bootstrapping CLI

+SSAS currently has a simple CLI intended to make bootstrapping tasks and manual testing easier to accomplish.
+The CLI will only run one command at a time; commands do not chain.

+The sequence of commands needed to bootstrap the SSAS into a new environment is as follows:

+1. migrate, which will build or update the tables
+1. add-fixture-data, which adds the admin group and seeds minimal data for smoke Testing
+1. new-admin-system, which adds an admin system and returns its client_id
+1. reset-secret, which replaces the secret associated with a client_id and returns that new secret
+1. start, which starts the servers and the token blacklist cache

+You will need the admin client_id and secret to use the service's admin endpoints.

+Note that to initialize our docker container, we use migrate-and-start, which combines the first three of the steps above with some conditional logic to make sure we're running in a development environment.
+This command should most likely not be used elsewhere.

 # Test